Suicide Grief Support Services

 • Ben Speaks Office, 360 Woodland St, 2nd Floor, Holliston, MA 01746

-New in Spring 2024: We are launching a virtual group for parents or guardians who have lost a child to suicide in March 2024.
+To better meet the needs of our community, in Spring 2024 we launched a new virtual SafePlace for parents and guardians who have lost a child to suicide.

 • 1st Thursday of every month